Restream/reindexer-py/README.md

 ```

 Updates an item with its precepts to the transaction.
 Creates the item if it not exists
+    Warning: the timeout set when the transaction was created is used

 #### Arguments:
     item_def (dict): A dictionary of item definition